 If an avoidant says “I need space” and you can safely and calmly articulate your feelings; it doesn’t hurt to admit to an avoidant that you need closeness to feel loved.
 Being able to openly talk about an avoidant’s need for space in a constructive way; makes an avoidant feel safe to communicate to you when they need space and for how long. (see: How Do I Give My Avoidant Ex Space?
 (And How Much Space)

-Practice sitting with each other in silence and just being present.
+You can also practice sitting with each other in silence and just being present.
 This can help an avoidant feel that they can ‘take space’ without leaving the room or going somewhere away from you.

 2. Be patient and take things slow

 What makes a dismissive avoidant feel safe is different from what makes a a fearful avoidant feel safe.

 A dismissive avoidant attachment greatest fear is losing their identity in a relationship.
 This is why they are so protective of their independence; and why you shouldn’t chase a dismissive avoidant.
 Their second greatest fear is that no one can love them because they can’t love them back enough.
 They keep you at a distance because they believe that if you come too close, you will end up disappointed and/or hurt.